 The Board, on recommendation of management, determines the risk appetite level for GPI.
-The IED and the Strategy and Management Team (SMT) then incorporate this into the decision making and the articulation of the various strategies.
-The approach includes identifying the strategic risks and determining how to manage them.
-The defined strategy and identified risks cascade into and are expanded upon in department strategies.
+The IED and the Strategy and Management Team (SMT) then incorporate this into the decision making and the articulation of the GPI Three Year Strategic Plan (3YSP).
+The approach includes identifying the strategic risks and the appropriate mitigation action in managing them.
+The defined GPI 3YSP and identified risks cascade into and are expanded upon in department strategies.

-Each director of a department is assigned responsibility for relevant risk, which helps ensure clear accountability for mitigating actions.
-Risk and risk mitigation are discussed regularly in the SMT, Board and Board Audit Committee meetings.
+Risk and risk mitigation are discussed regularly in the SMT, Board and Board Audit Committee meetings in accordance with governance requirements.